3. Maintaining unity in the church, 1:11-4:21

 uJmwn gen. pro. "[one] of you" - [each] of you = [each one] of you.
 The genitive is adjectival, partitive.

-legei (legw) pres. "says" - [each of you] says.
+legei (legw) pres. "says" - says.
 The present tense is probably iterative, expressing repeated action.

-Paulou (oV) gen. "[I] follow Paul" - [I am] of Paul.
+Paulou (oV) gen. "[I] follow Paul" - [i am] of paul [but/and i am of apollos, but/and i am of cephas, but/and i am of christ].
 The genitive is adjectival, probably possessive, "I am Paul's man", NEB, but possibly partitive, "I am a member of Paul's party."
-The same distinction applies to the genitive "Peter" and "Christ."
-It is unclear whether Paul is referring to actual parties in Corinth, or just using these titles to designate different groupings in the church.
+The same distinction applies to the genitive "Apollos", "Peter" and "Christ."
+As already indicated, it is unlikely that these individuals lead the factions in Corinth.
+It is also unclear what theological aberration they represent.
 Most commentators think Paul is referring to actual loyalty groups.
-For Apollos see Acts 18:24-8.
+For Apollos see Acts 18:24-8 - he probably represents the Charismatic faction.
 Peter is usually identified with the legalists / nomists - law-focused believers.
 The "Christ" party seems to be lumped with the others and is therefore viewed negatively.
-They possibly represent believers who head for the high moral ground: Bible-believing Christians (as opposed to those believers who don't believe in the Bible??) / born again believers (as opposed to those who are not born again.
-Is there such a believer?).
+They possibly represent believers who head for the high moral ground, so maybe they are the nomist party.
+Either way, it is likely that the Corinthians know which faction Paul is referring to, even if we don't.

-memeristai (memrizw) perf. pas. "is [Christ] divided?" - separated, divided.
+memeristai (memrizw) perf. pas. "is [Christ] divided?" - has [christ] been separated, divided?
 The perfect is gnomic, usually translated in the present tense.
 "Does Christ belong to some particular church association?"

-mh "-" - This negation in a question expects a negative answer.
+mh "-" - surely not.
+This negation in a question expects a negative answer.
 "Is Paul your savior?", Robertson, the expected answer being "No!".

-uJper + gen. "for [you]" - Probably expressing advantage / benefit; "on your behalf."
+uJper + gen. "for [you]" - [paul was crucified] for [you]?
+Probably expressing advantage / benefit; "on your behalf."

 eiV + acc. "into" - Here probably used instead of en, "in", to express sphere, particularly incorporation; "in union with / in connection with."